shreyavshetty/BayesianDeepLearning/README.md

 # BayesianDeepLearning

-Reference : Machine Learning: A Probabilistic Perspective,Kevin Murphy
+Reference : Machine Learning: A Probabilistic Perspective,Kevin Murphy In machine learning, probability is used to model concepts.
 Two ways to look at probability :
 - Frequentist Interpretation : It represents long run of events.
 Eg - Flip the coin many times - lands head half the time.
 - Bayesian Interpretation : It quantifies the uncertainity about something - related to information rather than number of trails.
 Eg - Coin is equally likely to land head/toss on the next toss.